Byen23/13.newton/README.md

 '''

 """

 	Compute the square root of a number.

 	1. The input is a number.
-	2. The outputs are the program's estimate of the square root 	 	   using Newton's method of successive approximations, and
+	2. The outputs are the program's estimate of the square root using Newton's method of successives approximations, and
 	   Python's own estimate using math.sqrt.
 """